By Armand Cabrera

 Framing is almost as important as the painting itself.
 While people can disagree on the color or style of frame there are some basic approaches to framing that makes your work look more professional.

-These are the steps I take when framing a painting
+These are the steps I take when framing an oil or acrylic painting

 When I remove it from the plastic the first thing I do is put my name on it.
 This prevents galleries and venues from swapping my nice metal leaf or in some cases gold leaf frame with finished corners for some cheap chopped frame from Graphic Dimensions or Michaels.
 I also put the title on the back of the painting and a sticker with contact info.
 This allows collectors to find me since most galleries nowadays don’t give out collector info to the artists.

 Next I put rubber bumpers or felt bumpers on all the corners so the frame doesn’t leave marks on the wall.
 If I have a case where I am framing stretched canvas I put them on the corners of the stretched canvas if it makes contact with the wall instead of the frame when it hangs.

 Once I screw in the clips I place the wire holders and attach those to the frame low enough that the wire will form a triangle shape when hanging but not stick out above the frame.